ManiVaultStudio/DE-MultiSpecies/tutorials/Drill_in_demo_turotial.md

 2. Open a new UMAP analysis via the context menu of the new `Marmoset scVI` data
 3. Adjust settings (optional) and start the computation
 4. Drag and drop the new embedding - which appears as a child to the `Marmoset scVI` data in the data hierarchy - onto a scatterplot, or open it in a new scatterplot via the context-menu.

+Computing new UMAPs of the entire data can take a while (say, up to half an hour depending on your local hardware).
+Computing embeddings of subsets is significantly faster!

 <p align="middle">
     <img src="./assets/Recompute.gif" align="middle" width="100%" />